Pandemic Relief: Retirement Account Owners Do Not Have to Take Required Distributions in 2020

-Federal law requires that beginning on April 1 of the year after you reach age 70 1/2, you must begin withdrawing a minimum amount from your non-Roth individual retirement account (IRA) or 401(k) accounts.
+Federal law requires that beginning on April 1 of the year after you reach age 70 1/2 (or age 72 if you were not yet 70 1/2 by the end of 2019), you must begin withdrawing a minimum amount from your non-Roth individual retirement account (IRA) or 401(k) accounts.
 These withdrawals are called required minimum distributions (RMDs).

-But what if you die after age 70 1/2 and before all the account funds have been distributed?
+But what if you die after you begin taking RMDs and before all the account funds have been distributed?
 In the eyes of the law, death is no excuse not to take RMDs from an IRA or 401(k).
 Your heirs must take the final RMD before they can take control of the account.

 Congress created the rules governing the minimum distribution of retirement plan funds to encourage saving for retirement and to allow retirement assets to build up tax-free during the plan owner's working years.
 But lawmakers built in provisions so the money wouldn’t simply keep accumulating tax-free forever.
 The funds you withdraw are treated as taxable income in the year you take the distribution.
 If you don’t start taking the RMDs from your retirement accounts and pay taxes on the withdrawals, you will face a 50 percent penalty on what should have been withdrawn but wasn’t.